microsoft/react-native-winrt/README.md

 The versioning scheme for React Native WinRT aligns with versions of React Native for Windows.
 A new minor version of React Native for Windows is not guaranteed to be supported by a lower version of React Native WinRT.
 For example, a React Native for Windows 0.67 app may not be compatible with **Microsoft.ReactNative.WinRT** 0.66.* package versions due to potential breaking changes.

-React Native WinRT currently supports the following versions of React Native Windows:
+React Native WinRT currently supports the following versions of React Native for Windows:

 - [release/0.66](https://github.com/microsoft/react-native-winrt/tree/release/0.66)
 - [release/0.65](https://github.com/microsoft/react-native-winrt/tree/release/0.65)